Ummay52/Ummay52/README.md

 👀 I’m passionate about Programming and Web Development

-🌱 I’m a Web Developer with expertise in HTML, CSS, JavaScript,React, Bootstrap, PHP, and SQL Databases
+🌱 I’m a Web Developer with expertise in HTML, CSS, JavaScript, Bootstrap, PHP, and SQL Databases

 💞️ I’m looking to collaborate on exciting Development Projects